 - Collaboration: Storyboarding is useful when collaborating with others, like subject matter experts, team members, and freelancers.
 A storyboard will help you avoid confusion by showing them exactly what you had in mind.

 How are eLearning storyboards used?

 In film production, storyboards assist in planning your overarching plotline, helping the narrative flow from one scene to the next.
-In building your eLearning content, storyboards help you in a similar way.
+In Instructional Design, storyboards help you in a similar way.

 Here’s a high-level overview of the main storyboarding use cases for online courses:

 - Planning a video or series: Mapping the scenes and storyline of your instructional videos with visual, production, and narration elements.